Internet Security and Ethics

 Program are for students to:

-- Demonstrate the ability to recognize behaviors and define choices that affect lifelong
+- Students will recognize behaviors and define choices that affect their lifelong well-being.

 This course satisfies the P4 Perspective requirement of the Liberal Studies Program.